scan-io-git/scan-io/docs/tutorial-manual_scan.md

 # Tutorial for a manual scan

 In this tutorial, we will learn how to scan a project with scanio cli.

-Let's choose some project for this lesson.
-For example [OWASP's juice-shop](https://github.com/juice-shop/juice-shop).
+As an experimental project we will use [OWASP's juice-shop](https://github.com/juice-shop/juice-shop).

+## Prerequisites

+In this lesson we are going to analyze a project from github using semgrep.
+Make sure to get scanio cli and plugins installed in your system.
+Make sure to [install semgrep](https://semgrep.dev/docs/getting-started/quickstart/).
+For examples with `pip install semgrep`.
+To be able to run any other scanning tool, you have to install it before running scanio.
+You should follow specific tool installation instructions for that.

 ## Step 1.
 Clone the repo

 To clone a repo, you can use tools you are used to.
 Or we can go with a built-in command `fetch`.
 This is how it would look like:
 `scanio fetch --vcs github --auth-type http https://github.com/juice-shop/juice-shop`
 In the output, you will see the target folder, where the project was cloned to, like: